IsReal8a/instana-examples/README.md

 # Instana Examples
-Examples that may help you succeed with Instana
+Examples that can help you succeed with Instana